 California is home to the nation’s largest state park system – the sweeping views represent an array of natural, historical, and cultural lands.
-However, many capture the European-settler perspective, leaving behind narratives of people who stood in these places long before they became the places they’re known for today.
-As a result, these incomplete narratives can send a less welcoming message to current and future park visitors.
+However, many narratives and events have been left behind; including the indigenous people who stewarded these lands since time immemorial.

-- Park Interpreter Training – As visitors explore state parks, interpreters are often the first face to greet them.
-To ensure park interpreters are equipped with the tools to navigate difficult or contested histories, foster dialogue, and spark civic action, we are collaborating with the International Coalition of Sites of Conscience for training and resources needed to help parks become dynamic centers of community engagement.
+Our California State Park Interpreters and Educators are often the first people to greet visitors who come to explore.
+We want to make sure they are equipped with the tools to navigate untold or contested histories, foster dialogue, and spark civic action.
+To do this, we have partnered with the International Coalition of Sites of Conscience, an organization dedicated to transforming places that preserve the past into spaces that promote civic action.
+They provide the training and resources interpreters need to help parks become dynamic centers of community engagement.

-- California State Parks Adventurer App – In early summer 2022, the app created by California State Parks and Timelooper will help park visitors make the most of their visits.
-Using innovative technology, users will have the opportunity to explore features including interactive maps, park tours, and interpretation — from virtual enactments to realistic renderings of historical artifacts.
+California State Parks and Timelooper developed an app, Virtual Adventurer, that will help park visitors make the most of their visits.
+Using innovative technology, users will have the opportunity to explore interactive maps, park tours, and interpretation — from virtual enactments to realistic renderings of historical artifacts.

-Lifting Indigenous, Black, Latinx, Asian and other communities is an opportunity to tell a more complete story of the people who contributed to the land and state.
-For communities whose stories will be told, this is an opportunity to celebrate contributions and highlight possibilities.
+Many of these stories focus on lifting Indigenous, Black, LatinX, Asian and other communities.
+The app provides an opportunity to tell a more complete story of the people, land, and state.
+For communities whose stories will be told, this is an opportunity to acknowledge their contributions and highlight possibilities.

 The app can also be used outside of the park, try it out here!